 June to September is the best time to travel to Mongolia.
 The weather is mild and generally dry throughout the central and southern areas.
 It can still be cold in the northern mountainous regions.
 The temperature in the steppe averages around 66°F, and may fall to 50°F, or below, at night.
 In the Gobi, temperatures in summer average 85-95°F; however, the nights can get quite cold.
 In the mountains, temperatures will decline with the rise in altitude.
 It can rain in July and August across the northern and southern areas, but the rain is brief and doesn't affect the tours.
 Winter begins in October and lasts through April, which is not the best time to travel to the north.

 Climate and Weather

-Mongolia is located in the Northern Hemisphere temperate zone.
-Situated at an average altitude of 1500 m (4,920 ft.) above the sea level separated from the oceans, surrounded by high mountain chains that are blocking the wet winds, Mongolia has an extreme continental climate.
+Mongolia is in the Northern Hemisphere temperate zone.
+Mongolia has an extreme continental climate since it is situated at an average altitude of 1500 m (4,920 ft.) above the sea level separated from the oceans.
+And it is surrounded by high mountain chains that are blocking the wet winds.
 While the winter continues long with cold temperature but summer is short and warm.
 Winter lasts from November to late April, Spring May through June.
 Summer continued from July through to September.
-The highest day time temperature in Ulaanbaatar ranges from 70-80 degree F. At night, it drops to 55-55 degree F. Temperature in South Gobi is few degrees higher than in Ulaanbaatar, so at some point, you can feel the heat.
+The highest day time temperature in Ulaanbaatar ranges from 70-80 degrees F. At night, it drops to 50-55 degrees F. Temperature in South Gobi is few degrees higher than in Ulaanbaatar.
+So at some point, you can feel the heat.